 2008-2010

-As its co-founding Director, Mariam curated monthly programs featuring emerging artists from Australia and internationally, with a focus on cross-disciplines.
+As its co-founding Director, Mariam curated monthly programs featuring emerging artists from Australia and internationally, with a focus on cross-disciplines and experimental work.
 Our program included exhibitions, publications, art lectures, networking nights, mentorships, and residencies.
-During 2008-2010, Mariam presented programs featuring Archie Moore, Jemima Wyman, Michael Candy, Sydney McMahon, Laura Jones, André Piguet, Joanna Kambourian, Alice Lang, Daniel McKewen, Justin Lee Williams, Mandy Beaumont, Mel Stringer, MYMO (pictured) & more.
-The gallery is now operated by Terri Lew.
+During 2008-2010, Mariam presented programs featuring Alice Lang, Archie Moore, Michael Candy, Jemima Wyman, Sydney McMahon, Laura Jones, André Piguet, Joanna Kambourian, Daniel McKewen, Justin Lee Williams, Mandy Beaumont, Mel Stringer, MYMO (pictured) & more.

 CO-FOUNDING DIRECTOR & CURATOR